jacoblapworth/akahu-sdk-swift/src/react/components/editabletable/editabletable.interactions.md

       dndDragUpdateMessage={() => 'You have moved the item.'}
       dndDropFailedMessage={() => 'The item has been dropped while not over a droppable area.'}
       dndDropMessage={() => 'You have dropped the item.'}
-      dndInstructions="Press space bar or enter to start a drag." onReorderRow={() => {}}
+      dndInstructions="Press Space bar or Enter to start a drag." onReorderRow={() => {}}
       rowOptions={{
         isDraggable: true,